anaximeno/anaximeno/README.md

 # Sup :v:

-I am a student Computer Engineering course at the University of Cape Verde.
-I also study artificial intelligence on my free time, focusing in **Classical Artificial Intelligence Techniques**, **Natural Language Processing** and **Automatic Speech Recognition**.
+I'm an Undergraduate Informatics Engineer with a specialization in Artificial Intelligence, Machine Learning, and Deep Learning.

 ### :star2: Objectives